cloudfoundry-community/cf-resource/README.md

 * `space`: *Required.* The space to push the application to.
 * `skip_cert_check`: *Optional.* Check the validity of the CF SSL cert.
   Defaults to `false`.
-* `current_app_name`: *Optional.* This should be the name of the application that this will re-deploy over.
-If this is set the resource will perform a zero-downtime deploy.

 ## Behaviour